 As we approach the last few months of 2020, security continues to be a hot topic.
 How do you protect your end users in the office?
 What about those at home?
 How do you make sure your data is not compromised?
-How can you be confident that you are doing everything possible to keep your company secure?
+How can you be confident that you are doing everything possible to keep your company secure from cyber criminals?
 We are going to share four ways that you can protect your company – and feel confident that you are protected!

 1. Anti-virus and email filtering

 - The first step is having a system in place that blocks phishing attempts and cyber crimes before they reach your end users.
 Having a strong email filtering system will help keep those phishing emails out of inboxes and away from “happy clickers”.
 A strong anti-virus software will help block vulnerable websites and systems from compromising your users.

 - Want to know what the professionals use?
 BECA currently uses Webroot for anti-virus and Barracuda for email filtering.!

 - So what happens if a bad email makes it through to a user?
 Or maybe a compromised website was not blocked?
 It is important that your end users are routinely trained on ways to spot a bad email or suspicious link/website.
 Your end users are your human firewall against cyber criminals.
 They need to be educated on the best practices for email and internet security.
 This is a big requirement for a lot of compliancy regulations as well.